 WPVM and WMPI are full ports of the standard specifications of PVM and MPI, thereby ensuring that parallel applications developed on top of PVM and MPI can be executed in the MS Windows operating system, as long as they do not use any special feature of the underlying operating system.
-These ports can run in heterogeneous clusters of Windows 95/NT and Unix machines.
+Both ports can run together in heterogeneous clusters of Windows 95/NT and Unix machines.

-WPVM (Windows Parallel Virtual Machine) is an implementation of the PVM message passing environment as defined in release 3.3 the original PVM package from the Oak Ridge National Laboratory.
-WPVM includes libraries for Borland C++ 4.51, Microsoft VisualC++ 2.0, Watcom 10.5 and Microsoft Fortran PowerStation (v1.3).
-The library is available at [WPVM].
+$WPVM^{1}$ (Windows Parallel Virtual Machine) is an implementation of the PVM message passing environment as defined in release 3.3 the original PVM package from the Oak Ridge National Laboratory.
+WPVM includes libraries for Borland C++ 4.51, Microsoft VisualC++ 2.0, Watcom 10.5 and Microsoft Fortran PowerStation.

-On the other hand, WMPI is an implementation of the Message Passing Interface standard for Microsoft Win32 platforms.
-It is based on MPICH 1.0.13 with the ch\p4 device from Argonne National Laboratory/Mississippi State University (ANL).
+On the other hand, $WMPI^2$ is an implementation of the Message Passing Interface standard for Microsoft Win32 platforms.
+It is based on MPICH 1.0.13 with the ch_p4 device from Argonne National Laboratory/Mississippi State University (ANL).
 WMPI includes libraries for Borland C++ 5.0, Microsoft Visual C++ 4.51 and Microsoft Fortran PowerStation.
-The library is available at [WMPI].